 The Chief Internal Auditor has carried out his review of the adequacy and effectiveness of the Integration Joint Board's framework of governance, risk management and control.
-The findings of this review are reflected in the Annual Internal Audit Report 2021/22 presented to the IJB meeting of the 22 June 2022 which supports the outcome of Dundee City IJB's self-assessment process noted above and concludes that although some areas for improvement have been identified these do not impact on the level of assurance provided and reliance can be placed on the Integration Joint Board's governance arrangements and systems of control for 2021/22.
+The findings of this review are reflected in the Annual Internal Audit Report 2021/22 presented to the IJB meeting of the 22 June 2022 which supports the outcome of Dundee City IJB's selfassessment process noted above and concludes that although some areas for improvement have been identified these do not impact on the level of assurance provided and reliance can be placed on the Integration Joint Board's governance arrangements and systems of control for 2021/22.
+These areas of improvement include a resilience planning arrangement not being fully incorporated into the IJB governance structure and a need to obtain assurance from the IJBs partners on any of their resilience arrangements.
+The other significant improvements were to produce further reports on updates and assurance to the IJB, ahead of the upcoming requirement from the Scottish Government, with an action plan which includes target completion dates within this.
 A management response, actions and planned completion dates in relation to these areas of improvement have been developed with the progress of these actions monitored through the Performance and Audit Committee as part of the Governance Action Plan update report.